 - Often jealous

-- Needs to be in control
+- Needs to be right and in control

 - Blames their behavior on others